dbolotov/human_activity_recognition_with_vw/README.md

 ####TODO
-- [ ] build classification report with scikits http://scikit-learn.org/dev/modules/generated/sklearn.metrics.classification_report.html#sklearn.metrics.classification_report
+- [x] build classification report with scikits http://scikit-learn.org/dev/modules/generated/sklearn.metrics.classification_report.html#sklearn.metrics.classification_report
-- [ ] use importance weighting for highly misclassified samples
+- [x] use importance weighting for highly misclassified samples
-- [ ] use perf for evaluation?
+- [x] use cost for misclassified classes
 - [x] vw - write python script to convert .csv to .vw format
 - [ ] compare to benchmark in original study
 - [ ] create plots of performance metrics, etc
 - [ ] look at data and create histogram of class distribution (use Excel)
 - [ ] create hist/plots of data distribution (age, outliers, etc)
 - [ ] skl - use feature scaling

+####Technical findings
+- vw csoaa: will output an additional line in the output prediction file.
+Ran prediction with labeled examples, and this line did not have an example label.
+- vw csoaa: try removing class costs from testing file.
+Prediction is 100% accurate, not sure if this is because the test examples are labeled.